-Certain derivative instruments do not qualify for hedge accounting.
+Interest rate swaps are accounted for as cash flow hedge when they qualify for hedge accounting in accordance with AASB 9 'Financial Instruments'.
 Changes in the fair value of any derivative instrument that does not qualify for hedge accounting are recognised immediately in profit or loss.